noahlevenson/typpo.js/README.md

 String.
 The HTML element that Typpo will type into.

 **badness**<br>
-Integer.
+Number.
 Typpo's overall typing inaccuracy, 0 - 100.
 0 is a perfect typist, 100 is a terrible one.

 **speed**<br>
-Integer.
+Number.
 Typpo's typing speed, 0 - 100.
 0 is very slow, 100 is very fast.

 **backspaceSpeed**<br>
-Integer.
+Number.
 The speed at which Typpo recognizes its errors and deletes them, 0 - 100.
 0 is very slow, 100 is very fast.

 **showCursor**<br>
 Boolean.
 Determines whether Typpo displays the cursor.